Cole-Codemann/SIMD-GPU-Core/README.md

 For someone trying to learn how a GPU works, I recommend starting with tiny_gpu and smol_gpu, both great resources which inspired my to begin my design on my parallel processor, which grew through many iterations before becoming what it is now.
 I will omit from a basic introduction to GPU architecture, instead diving into my design in particular, but to the interested person I suggest the two resources mentioned before: tiny_gpu and smol_gpu.

+## Getting Started
+For simulation of single core, load all files from rtl/src into Vivado then pick which test bench to run (for full verification of core, use GPU_top_tb.sv).

+For hardware:
+1. Create new Vivado project targeting xc7k325tffg900-2
+2. Import block design from `platform/vivado/GPU_Design.bd`
+3. Add constraints from `platform/vivado/*.xdc`
+4. Set XXXXX
+5. Generate HDL wrapper, run synthesis, implementation, generate bitstream

+## Requirements
+- **Vivado 2025.2** (developed with; older versions may not support MicroBlaze V)
+- **Vitis 2025.2**
+- Digilent Genesys 2 board (Kintex-7)

+Compatibility with other versions is unknown.
+If you encounter issues, please open an issue.

 ## Terminology Note
 Before diving in, there are many different sources out there that call different components of the GPU different names, with NVIDIA being one of the more popular.
 I will define what each terminology means to me, as taken from some sources, but for those more familiar with NVIDIA terminology here is a quick comparison table.
 One thing to note is that although I use the term lane instead of thread, I still use SIMT (Single Instruction, Multiple Thread) due to it's prevalence and recent increase of usage over the old term SIMD (Single Instruction, Multiple Data).
 | My Design | NVIDIA Equivalent |